KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Wagtail serves a lot of people beyond Torchbox and its clients.

 A small team with a healthy skepticism of AI hype, the Wagtail team has adopted a balanced AI policy that respects users' autonomy and choice.
+Wagtail users are responding through PyPI downloads and shoutouts.

 Wagtail's AI Guiding Principles
 * No AI dependency in Wagtail core (not forcing AI on anyone)